You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 Codemods

-We provide two codemods to automate the migration.
-Both codemods are safe to run multiple times - they will only transform code that hasn't been migrated yet.
+Two codemods are available to automate the migration.
+Both are safe to run multiple times - they only transform code that hasn't been migrated yet.

 rntl-v14-update-deps